meilisearch/documentation/learn/configuration/instance_options.md

 Config file path:       "./config.toml"
 ```

+If the `Config file path` is anything other than `"none"`, it means that a configuration file was successfully located and used to start Meilisearch.

 You can override the default location of the configuration file using the `MEILI_CONFIG_FILE_PATH` environment variable or the `--config-file-path` CLI option:

 :::: tabs